 The IAS exam is conducted by the UPSC (Union Public Service Commission) for the recruitment of officers for the All India Administrative Civil Service.
-The qualifying officers are given key and strategic positions in the Union government and public-sector undertaking.
+The qualifying officers are given key and strategic positions in the Union government and public-sector undertakings.

 Candidates who want to apply for the civil service exams should:

-- Hold a Bachelor’s Degree from any of the recognized universities
+- Hold a bachelor’s degree from any of the recognized universities

 - Have appeared for the qualifying examination and are awaiting results or those who are yet to appear for the qualifying examination are also eligible for the Preliminary Examination.
-They must produce proof of passing in the said exam along with the application for the Main Examination
+They must produce proof of passing in the said exam along with an application for the Main Examination

 - Have passed the final year of MBBS or any Medical Examination.
-Those who yet to complete the internship can also appear for the Main Examination.
+Those who are yet to complete the internship can also appear for the Main Examination.
 However, they must submit a certificate from the concerned University from where they have passed the final professional medical examination

 Age Limit for IAS Exam